jtkabenni/visu-nyc/README.md

 ## Features

-- **Secure authentication:** Securely sign up or login with password encryption
+- **Secure authentication:** Securely sign up or login with password encryption, or with Google using Auth0
 - **NYC geospacial data pre-populated:** Data will be pre loaded into the kepler.gl map.
 - **Adjust layers and filters on map:** adjust the layers and filters to control the data they see in the map.
 - **Export maps:** export maps and data files locally